carlosantagiustina/underthesurfaceofCOVID19topics/README.md

 [dx.doi.org/10.13140/RG.2.2.31634.99524](http://dx.doi.org/10.13140/RG.2.2.31634.99524)

-It contains:
+Supplementary information includes:

-- The Beta parameters matrix, containing the distribution of words in each topic.
-File: 'beta120k_final.csv'
+- The Beta parameters matrix, containing the distribution of words in each topic, which can be downloaded at the following link: [https://drive.google.com/file/d/1awk3UTy7tyJXhKNSve8YQSWdfWQujC4O/view?usp=sharing](https://drive.google.com/file/d/1awk3UTy7tyJXhKNSve8YQSWdfWQujC4O/view?usp=sharing)

 In addition, for each topic of the estimated LDA model (with 120 topics) a PDF file with the following information is provided: